-IAS 1 "Presentation of Financial Statements" ("IAS 1")
+IAS 1 - Presentation of Financial Statements

 IAS 1 sets out the overall requirements for financial statements, including how they should be structured, the minimum requirements for their content and overriding concepts such as going concern, the accrual basis of accounting and the current/non-current distinction.
 The standard requires a complete set of financial statements to comprise a statement of financial position, a statement of profit or loss and other comprehensive income, a statement of changes in equity and a statement of cash flows.
 IAS 1 has been revised to incorporate a new definition of "material" and IAS 8 has been revised to refer to this new definition in IAS 1.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2020.
-Earlier application is permitted.